poppinss/indicative-rules/docs/sanitizations/lowerCase.md

 category: sanitizations
 ---

-Converts a value to lower case.
-This sanitization rule is locale aware.
+Converts the field value to lower case.
+Also, this sanitization rule is locale aware.
-If value is not a string, then it will return as is.

 ```ts
 import { sanitizations } from 'indicative/sanitizer'